vuejs/apollo/docs/guide/apollo/README.md

 })
 ```

+These defaultOptions should not be confused with [Apollos `defaultOptions`](https://www.apollographql.com/docs/react/api/apollo-client.html#DefaultOptions) which can be applied to the `ApolloClient`.

 ## Skip all

 You can disable all the queries for the component with `skipAllQueries`, all the subscriptions with `skipAllSubscriptions` and both with `skipAll`: